DevMountain/react-3-mini/README.md

 ### Summary

-In this step, we'll make use of axios to get the "Get All Vehicles" button to work.
+In this step, we'll make use of `axios` to get the `Get All Vehicles` button to work.
 When fetching data from a server you should always use a GET request.

 ### Instructions